 Controlling via Amazon Alexa

 I will be controlling the SwitchBot Bot using Amazon Alexa.
 The SwitchBot Bot appears as one of the devices after the Alexa SwitchBot skill is enabled.

-Once everything is connected up, I am able to get Alexa to physically toggle the switch to the KDK ceiling fan.
+Once everything is connected up, I was able to get Alexa to physically toggle the switch to the KDK ceiling fan.
 It does not toggle immediate due to the latency but I am not complaining.
 Now I can also do a “Alexa, turn on heater” with another SwitchBot Bot set up on the storage water heater’s switch.

 The SwitchBot Bot is an inexpensive way of making the existing mechanical switch smarter if you do not want to rewire it into smart switch.
 The convenience it brings about in automating daily routines (like switching on the water heater) is worthwhile.

 It works for both button and rocker switch.
 The mounting could require some creativity.
 You can change on/off direction.
 That is, you can state that ‘On’ state requires the SwitchBot to pull instead of push.
 As for the battery life, I have only used the SwitchBot for a short while so I could not validate it but changing the battery is not a difficult task.

 To maximise the benefits of the SwitchBot Bot, do get the SwitchBot Hub Mini too.
 Being able to control the devices remotely is pretty useful especially when you want a nice warm bath after getting caught in a sudden downpour.

 On the whole, the SwitchBot is an awesome device with potential to solve a bunch of problems.
 It is just limited by your creativity.